supershadoe/Ritsu/README.md

 <h2>How-to-use<br/>
 (For people trying to self-host the bot/Making a different version of bot)
 </h2>
+> Using the bot which is hosted by me is preferred but writing the steps here nevertheless.
+>
+> Though, keep in mind that no support would be provided from my side for the self-hosted/forked versions of the bot.

 This code is written to work in Python 3.9 or above and uses [discord.py](https://github.com/rapptz/discord.py) library.

 Some part of the code uses Linux(more specifically GNU/Linux as some grep arguments are different in different \*nixes) commands like grep and sed.